56th (King's Own) Anti-Tank Regiment, Royal Artillery

-The 56th (King's Own) Anti-Tank Regiment was a Territorial Army unit of the British Army's Royal Artillery (RA), which converted from the 4th Battalion, King's Own Royal Regiment (Lancaster).
+The 56th (King's Own) Anti-Tank Regiment was a Territorial Army unit of the British Army's Royal Artillery (RA), which was converted from the 4th Battalion, King's Own Royal Regiment (Lancaster).
 During the Second World War, it first served with the 42nd (East Lancashire) Division in the Battle of France and Dunkirk evacuation in May–June 1940.
 In 1942, it was sent to join the 70th Infantry Division in India, where it was converted into a Light Anti-Aircraft/Anti-Tank Regiment.
 In this guise, it served in the Burma Campaign, mainly with the 5th Indian Infantry Division.
-It reconverted to the anti-tank role in late 1944 and in June 1945 it returned to India as a training unit.
+It was reconverted to the anti-tank role in late 1944 and in June 1945 it returned to India as a training unit.
 It continued serving in the TA postwar until 1961, when it re-merged into the King's Own.

 Origin

 56th (King's Own) Anti-Tank Regiment, Royal Artillery was formed in 1938 by the conversion of the 4th Battalion, The King's Own Royal Regiment (Lancaster), a Territorial Army (TA) battalion based at Ulverston in the Furness area of north Lancashire (now in Cumbria).
 It formed the anti-tank regiment of the TA's 42nd (East Lancashire) Division.
 The regiment comprised four anti-tank batteries: 221, 222, 223 and 224.

-The TA was doubled in size after the Munich Crisis and 56th A/T Rgt formed a duplicate regiment at Crosby, near Liverpool, on 9 May 1939.
+The TA was doubled in size after the Munich Crisis and the 56th A/T Rgt formed a duplicate regiment at Crosby, near Liverpool, on 9 May 1939.
 Originally, this was to be 61st A/T Rgt, but the designation was changed to 66th Anti-Tank Regiment on 1 June, and it was recruited to full strength by July.
 The regiment consisted of 261, 262, 263 and 264 A/T Btys.